The Age of Empress Wu Zetian- The Female Emperor: Part 2- 武則天 | 武周时代 2

 The emperor then personally led the imperial army northward into the sand sea of Qinghai and confronted Gar Trinring Tsendro's army there.
 Despite his attempt at resistance, Gar Trinring Tsendro's army turned on him and he was forced to commit suicide.

 After hearing about this, his other brother Gar Tsenba surrendered to Zhou together with Trinring Tsendro's son/ Tsenba's nephew Mangpoje- or Lun Gongren (论弓仁) as known by Chinese- the Gar would then take Lun "论" as their Chinese last name.
 Wu Zetian welcomed the Gar generals, met him personally and heaped lavish titles upon him, including the title of Tejin (特进), Right Guard Senior General (右卫大将军) and Prince of Guide Commandery (归德郡王).
-He and his Tibetan troops were sent to Changsong (昌松, in modern Wuwei, Gansu) in the Hexi Corridor as a bulwark against the Tibetans.
+He and his Tibetan troops were sent to Changsong (昌松, in modern Wuwei, Gansu) in the Hexi Corridor as a bulwark against the Tibetan Empire's ambitions against the neck.

 Early Tang general's armor.
 Figure: JiaoZong Model Tang Dynasty Gaozu Emperor